Before launching into new career training, it is a good idea to take a hard look at what training you really need.

-If you are considering undertaking career training qualifications primarily to help you get a new job, then we are really talking about training that the employers' want you to have.
+If you are considering undertaking career training qualifications primarily to help you get a new job, then you should focus on training the employers’ want you to have.

-And this can be different from the career training that colleges, universities and other institutions may be marketing to you.
+And this can be very different from the career training that colleges, universities and other institutions may be marketing at you.